Felipe Gonzáles Castro, PhD, MSW

 Arizona State University

-Dr. Felipe Gonzáles Castro is Professor and Southwest Borderlands Scholar in the College of Nursing and Health Innovation at Arizona State University.
-Dr. Castro is a Hispanic health psychologist, whose research program examines multivariate models of health behavior and behavior change, to study the role of cultural and non-cultural risk and protective factors in effecting health lifestyle, including drug, alcohol, and tobacco use.
-He utilizes a stress-coping-resilience paradigm to understand how cognitive, affective and behavioral factors affect health and well-being, including the expression of resilience.
-Dr. Castro is the originator of the Integrative Mixed Methods methodology, which offers a rigorous approach to conduct mixed methods research to examine the sociocultural determinants of health in Hispanic/Latino and other vulnerable populations.
-Dr. Castro has received research support from the National Institute on Drug Abuse, the National Cancer Institute, and the Robert Wood Johnson Foundation.
-Dr. Castro was inducted as a Fellow of Division 45 of the American Psychological Association and is a receipt of the Community, Culture and Prevention Science Award from the Society for Prevention Research.
+Dr. Felipe González Castro is a Professor and Southwest Borderlands Scholar in the College of Nursing and Health Innovation at Arizona State University.
+He received his PhD in clinical psychology from the University of Washington.
+He is a Hispanic health psychologist, whose research program examines multivariate models of health behavior and behavior change, to study the role of cultural and non-cultural risk and protective factors in effecting health lifestyles, including drug, alcohol, and tobacco use, and in the prevention of type 2 diabetes.
+He utilizes a stress-coping- resilience paradigm to understand how cognitive, affective and behavioral factors affect health and well-being, including the expression of resilience.
+Dr. Castro is the originator of the Integrative Mixed Methods methodology, which offers a rigorous approach for conducting mixed methods research to examine the sociocultural determinants of health in Hispanic/Latino and other vulnerable populations.
+He has received research support from the NIDA, NCI, and the Rob- ert Wood Johnson Foundation.
+Dr. Castro was inducted as a Fellow of Division 45 of the American Psychological Association.
+He was also awarded the Community, Culture and Prevention Science Award, and the Service to SPR award (in 2019), from the Society for Prevention Research.

 Castro, F. G., & Barrera Jr, M. (2015).
 Cultural Adaptation of Empirically-Validated Therapies for Treating Drug Dependence.
 In Textbook of Addiction Treatment: International Perspectives (pp. 1007-1027).
 Springer Milan.